 Best Indian Onion Relish Recipe (Vegan)

-- As an optional step you can soak the onion or squeeze the onion as mentioned below to reduce the potency of the onion.
+- As an optional step, you can soak the onion or squeeze the onion as mentioned below to reduce its potency.

 - Place onion in a bowl and squeeze the juice of one lemon over the onion.

 - Mix the lemon juice into the onion.
 Make sure all of the onion has been coated in the juice.
 I find my fingers work best for this part.

 - Now add your paprika and cayenne pepper.
 Mix again.

 - If you would like, you can garnish with a lemon wedge.
 Once done, this relish should be served right away.

 |% Daily Value *|

 |Sugar 1 g|

 |Protein 1 g||2%|